s-aniruddha/Programming-Data-Structures-and-Algorithms-Using-Python-NPTEL/README.md

 I completed the NPTEL course ["Programming, Data Structures and Algorithms Using Python" by Professor Madhavan Mukund](https://nptel.ac.in/courses/106/106/106106145/)

 This project contains the Jupyter notebooks I created during that course.
-This may be useful for Python beginners.
+These may be useful for Python beginners.

 * [1_basic_data_types.ipynb](1_basic_data_types.ipynb)
 * [2_operators.ipynb](2_operators.ipynb)